On Uniqueness of Submaximally Symmetric Vector Ordinary Differential Equations of C-Class: A necessary condition for coclosedness of

 Similarly, we have

 We use these relations and \eqref{E:dPsi} to evaluate $0 = \langle\partial\Psi,\Phi_{\bbA_2^{\tr}} \rangle$ and obtain the claimed result. \end{proof}

-\section{Acknowledgements}
+\subsection{Acknowledgements}

-The authors acknowledge the use of the DifferentialGeometry package in Maple.
-We also acknowledge helpful conversations with Eivind Schneider and Andreu Llabres.
-The research leading to these results has received funding from the Norwegian Financial Mechanism 2014-2021 (project registration number 2019/34/H/ST1/00636), the Troms\o{} Research Foundation (project ``Pure Mathematics in Norway''), and the UiT Aurora project MASCOT.
+The authors acknowledge the use of the DifferentialGeometry package in \textsc{Maple}.
+We also acknowledge helpful conversations with Boris Kruglikov, Andreu Llabres, and Eivind Schneider.
+The research leading to these results has received funding from the Norwegian Financial Mechanism 2014--2021 (project registration number 2019/34/H/ST1/00636), the Troms\o{} Research Foundation (project ``Pure Mathematics in Norway''), and the UiT Aurora project MASCOT, and this article/publication is based upon work from COST Action CaLISTA CA21109 supported by COST (European Cooperation in Science and Technology), \url{https://www.cost.eu}.